NorthOfNull/BotnetDetectionEngine/README.md

 ### Usage
 ```
-usage: ./run.sh [-h --help] [-n] [--log]
+usage: ./run.sh [-h --help] [--gui] [--log]

 The Botnet Detection Engine.
-GUI starts by default.
-Logging is disabled by
+GUI and logging is enabled by default.
-deafult (to stdout only).

 optional arguments:
   -h, --help  show this help message and exit

-  -n          Disables GUI.
+  --gui       Disables GUI.
-  --log       Log alert output to "alerts.log".
+  --log       Disables alert and flow logging to file.
 ```